VA » Health Care » Multiple Sclerosis Centers of Excellence » Multiple Sclerosis Social Workers Professional Page

 - Assist with travel benefits.

-- Advocate for health care services inside and outside of VHA: If unable to work or beginning to have difficulty, we can provide information on SSDI and how to apply/qualifications, etc.
+- Advocate for health care services inside and outside of VHA: Medicare, Medicaid, and Social Security Disability.
+(If unable to work or beginning to have difficulty, we can provide information on SSDI and how to apply/qualifications, etc.)

-- Advise on Veteran’s benefits and VA compensation programs
+- Advise on Veteran’s benefits and VA compensation programs: aid and attendance support and funding, prosthetics, vocational rehabilitation, and MS service-connection.

 - Intercede and speak in defense of the Veteran’s well-being.